Skip to content

 To be eligible for PIP, you do not need to have worked or paid National Insurance.
 It’s also not means-tested, so it doesn’t matter how much money you make, how much money you have in savings, or whether you’re employed.

-To qualify for PIP, you must have a medical condition or disability that causes you to:
+To qualify for PIP, you must have medical condition or disability that causes you to:

 • For the past three months, I’ve had difficulty with daily living or getting around (or both).